* FTSEurofirst 300 up 1 pct, Euro STOXX 50 up 1.2 pct

 “There’s a close correlation between Chinese industrial production and the mining sector, so this pick-up is encouraging.”

-The FTSEurofirst 300 is still up around 3 percent since the start of 2014, while the Euro STOXX 50 is up around 2 percent.
+The FTSEurofirst 300 remains up by around 3 percent since the start of 2014, while the Euro STOXX 50 is up around 2 percent.

 Europe bourses in 2014: link.reuters.com/pap87v